 Duplicate: A dropdown containing sensors that potenially can have the same rule applied.
 Select from the dropdown if you wish multiple sensors to have this rule.

 The comparator specifies the logical state between the two rules must be true before it triggers an alarm.

-SMS alerts are also very useful for high priority rules.
+SMS alerts are very useful for high priority rules.

-After you are happy with the new rule, select "Save".
+After you are happy with the new rule, click "Save".